TofuBytesDEV/Module-Documentation/README.md

 <h1>Hi!</h1>

 Welcome to TofuBytes's realm of documentation.
-This is necessarily just a working notebook that allows myself plus others to reference or learn from while I develop.
-It's also a great way for me to refresh my memory on what functions or code I wrote and why I wrote it.
+This is just a working notebook that allows myself plus others to reference from during development.
+It's also just a quick reference/wiki for me to know which functions to run from my modules.

+Take note that although these functions are available for viewing, the code itself that runs on the back-end is closed source.